codeengie/shelfdat/README.md

 # ShelfDat

 ## Overview
-An app I created to help manage and track my massive media library.
-Of course, it can be used to manage other items (this will be implemented in phase 2).
+ShelfDat is a web application I created to help inventory, manage and track my collections.

 ## Technology
 + AWS